 Wayne Woodman's vocal training gave him the confidence to perform competitively and in 1999 and 2001 he claimed the Gold Diploma at the Cape Town Eisteddfod.
 He also won the Christopher Brown Award from 1998-2000.

 Wayne moved to Ireland in 2003 where he started his studies towards a Bachelor of Music, under the tuition of renowned Irish tenor Emmanuel Lawler.
 He has previously performed at the National Concert Hall ‘Enchanted Summer Evening’ and appeared in Irish productions of La Boheme, The Magic Flute, Midas, and Cosi fan Tutti.

 Wayne Woodman's most recent tours in Ireland include “A Touch of Classical” with contralto Grace Foley, performing in the National Concert Hall, Dublin and INEC, Killarney and nationwide.
 He also performs regularly as a soloist and with ensembles throughout Ireland at private and corporate functions as well as for charitable foundations.
 His platform recitals have included the Dublin Fringe Festival in Ireland; in South Africa for the Cape Town Baptist Association and Plumstead Methodist Church, and in Namibia at the Walvis Bay Benefit.

 Take a look at our other new artists on the Musibiz website HERE

-She worked for years on choreography and was lucky enough to be spotted by Louie Spence after some very tough auditions.
-Competition to keep her place at Louie Spence was a constant battle but Louie liked Sheena and they worked well together.
+Sheena worked for years on choreography and was lucky enough to be spotted by Louie Spence after some very tough auditions.
+Competition to keep her place at Louie Spence was a constant battle but Louie liked her and they worked well together.
 She would go on and work with Louie on several projects in over the following years.

 Sheena Marie Kennedy's love for music began with her father.
 He was a drummer and backing vocalist for a very popular band called the Shamrocks.
 They toured Regularly all over Ireland and also in the UK.